Montessori at 8 months old has been such a fun age of exploration and learning!

 Montessori Toy Shelf at 8 Months

-Things on our Montessori Toy Shelf for 8 Month Old included:
+Things on our Montessori Toy Shelf at 8 Months Old included:

 - Wooden Stacking Rainbow